weijuey/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all images of a contact.
-2. d'Intérieur locates the contact and lists all their image(s) in the images view panel.
+2. d'Intérieur lists all their image(s) in the images view panel.

 Use case ends.